crcarrick/patch-ts-language-service/packages/extension/README.md

 export = patchedService
 ```

-**IMPORTANT** The typescript patch file must be compile to javascript before providing the path to the file in the extension settings.
+**IMPORTANT** The typescript patch file must be compiled to javascript before providing the path to the file in the extension settings.
 Providing a path directly to a typescript file _will not work_.

 For a working example, see [here](https://github.com/crcarrick/patch-ts-language-service/tree/main/example).